bozsahin/thebench/README.md

 # TheBench
 This is a tool to study monadic structures in natural languages using two command relations.

-It works in Linuxsphere, for example Window's WSL, MacOS, Arch, Debian and RedHat (which are available as systems of various beginner-friendliness, in my opinion in the decreasing order of: latest MacOS, Ubuntu, Mint, Manjaro, Fedora, Suse, Pop_OS, CentOS, Kali, Gentoo, slackware etc.)
+It works in Linuxsphere, for example in Window's WSL, MacOS, Arch, Debian and RedHat.
+These linues are available as systems of various beginner-friendliness, in my opinion in the decreasing order of: latest MacOS, Ubuntu, Mint, Manjaro, Fedora, Suse, Pop_OS, CentOS, Kali, Gentoo, slackware etc.

 YOU NEED: